John Devine (Australian rules footballer): Australian rules football career

 Devine captain-coached two more TFL premierships in 1969 and 1974, and he also helped his team take out the Tasmanian State Premiership in 1969 following wins over NWFU premiers Latrobe, led and coached by Darrel Baldock, and NTFA premiers Launceston coached by Bob Withers.
 The State Premiership final against Launceston at York Park saw Devine's North Hobart win by a record 20 goals.
 He was nicknamed "Dead Legs" due to his loping running style, which belied his speed and hard-at-the-ball playing style.
 He returned to coach North Hobart in 1981, which by then was a struggling outfit, and returned a disappointing one win for the season in taking out the wooden spoon before retiring.

 Devine returned to Geelong in an official capacity in 1986, when he became Geelong's coach after the departure of Tom Hafey.
 During his tenure, Devine recruited many players such as future Geelong Team of the Century ruck-rover Garry Hocking, future captain Mark Bairstow, Billy Brownless, Bruce Lindner, Gavin Exell, Barry Stoneham and David Cameron.
 All players would play a role in the team reaching the VFL Grand Final in 1989, with only Exell missing out due to injury.

 At the end of the 1988 VFL season when Geelong finished 10th, Devine was not retained as coach.
 Devine was awarded life membership of the Geelong Football Club in 1993 and was inducted into the club's hall of fame in 2002.

 In 2014, Devine was inducted as a legend into the Tasmanian Football Hall of Fame.

+He was posthumously awarded the Medal of the Order of Australia in the 2024 King's Birthday Honours "service to Australian rules football, and to the community of Tasmania".